Into the Wild: Escape to the Algonquin

-Algonquin Park is designed to recharge the weary traveler with its unique scenery and luxury.
+Algonquin Park is designed to recharge the weary traveler with its unique scenery and rustic luxury.

 It was one of those weeks, the kind that makes you question everything, including your sanity.
 Missed workouts, constant school requests, a looming strike at my husband’s job, and that was just by Wednesday.
 It was time to get away from it all before I lost it all.

 But if you want to maximize your outdoor time and do some swimming at the resort, you’ll have to brave the crowds and go in the summer.
-I was told that winter is still a fairly busy time with all the outdoor activities (dog sledding, cross-country skiing) but all I wanted was to cozy up to a fireplace in a luxury resort and take in the scenery – meaning I could really go any time of year!
+I was told that winter is still a fairly busy time with all the outdoor activities (dog sledding, cross-country skiing) but I am equally happy doing water sports as cozying up to a fireplace in a luxury resort and taking in the scenery – meaning I could really go any time of year!

 Once you’ve decided when to go, the next step is to choose where to stay.
 If you’re a camper, you can revel in the many camping and cabin options that will fully immerse you the natural beauty of the park.
 For those less adventurous who require luxury bedding (and a hot shower!) there are several cabin resorts to accommodate your tastes.